 IEEE Transactions on Components and Packaging Technologies, Vol. 30, 609-617, 2007.
 (PDF)

-· Discovery of novel mechanics for formation of high thermal conductivity networks in polymer composites filled with nanoparticles (patent pending).
-Self assembly of nanoparticles in high aspect ratio structures, followed by low temperature sintering enabled by small particles size, leads to high thermal conductivity pathways which impart high thermal conductivity to the nanocomposite.
+· Discovery of novel mechanisms for formation of high thermal conductivity networks in polymer composites filled with nanoparticles (patent pending).
+Self assembly of nanoparticles within the low viscosity phase in high aspect ratio structures, followed by low temperature sintering (150°C), leads to high thermal conductivity pathways which impart high thermal conductivity to the nanocomposite.

 Kamyar Pashayi, Hafez Raeisi Fard, Fengyuan Lai, Sushumna Iruvanti, Joel Plawsky, and Theodorian Borca-Tasciuc